-In January of 1961, as President Eisenhower handed over the Oval Office to John Kennedy, Republicans in Congress—outnumbered 64 to 36 in the Senate—wondered how they could maintain their influence in a Democratic administration.
-To address this issue, Republican leaders in the House and Senate created a joint leadership team.
-Each week, GOP leaders met behind closed doors.
-Afterwards, the House and Senate minority leaders held a joint press conference.
-Officially, this presentation was known as the “Republican Congressional Leadership Statement,” but everyone called it “The Ev and Charlie Show.”
+In January of 1961, as President Dwight D. Eisenhower relinquished the Oval Office to incoming president John F. Kennedy, Republicans wondered how they could maintain their influence while serving in the minority during a Democratic administration.
+The Republican Party “must have a voice while it’s out of power,” Eisenhower stated, and he suggested that such a voice must come from the “collective judgment of the congressional leaders.”
+Senate Republican Leader Everett Dirksen heeded that advice and established the Republican Joint Congressional Leadership Conference.
+Each week, Republican leaders met behind closed doors, then the House and Senate minority leaders held a joint press conference.
+Officially titled the “Republican Congressional Leadership Statement,” this weekly event became known as “The Ev and Charlie Show.”1

-On January 24, 1961, just four days into the Kennedy administration, the joint leadership team held its first meeting.
-When the session ended, Senate Republican leader Everett Dirksen joined House Republican leader Charles Halleck to face cameras in the Old Senate Chamber.
-At first, the press took a lighthearted view of such occasions.
+The first meeting of the Leadership Conference took place on January 24, 1961, in Dirksen’s Senate office.
+When the meeting concluded, Dirksen and Halleck faced the news cameras in the Senate’s old chamber, making statements and fielding questions from reporters.
+Weekly press conferences by leaders of both parties have become a familiar sight on Capitol Hill, but that practice was less common in 1961, particularly for members of the minority party.
+At first, the press took a lighthearted view of the weekly events, treating them as a novelty.
 One reporter compared the two leaders to broken-down Shakespeareans, while another noted that Dirksen and Halleck demonstrated to a whole new generation just “what it was that killed vaudeville.”
-New York Times reporter Tom Wicker mocked it as “The Ev and Charlie Show,” and the label stuck.
+New York Times reporter Tom Wicker mocked it as “The Ev and Charlie Show,” and the label stuck.3

-The “Ev and Charlie Show” was a hit.
-“Every Thursday morning,” reported the New York Times, “two of this town’s most agile political performers have been taking a turn on-stage and on-camera for the Republican Party.”
-Networks included excerpts of the show on the evening news, and the team received widespread coverage in daily newspapers as they discussed issues that ranged from civil rights to Cuban affairs, unemployment to Vietnam.
-Before long, Dirksen and Halleck were well-known national figures.
+Before long, the “Ev and Charlie Show” was a hit.
+“Every Thursday morning,” reported the New York Times, “two of this town’s most agile political performers have been taking a turn on-stage and on-camera.”
+Networks included excerpts of the show on the evening news, and the team received widespread coverage in daily newspapers, as they discussed issues that ranged from civil rights to Cuban affairs, unemployment to Vietnam.
+Dirksen and Halleck became well-known national figures, but not all of their colleagues were pleased.
+Some Republicans, in Congress and out, wanted to promote a broader agenda than that offered by the conservative duo, but few denied the fact that Dirksen and Halleck kept the voice of the minority before the public.
+The leaders also provided bipartisan support for the Kennedy administration during times of national crises.
+“It was primarily due to Dirksen and Halleck,” commented one scholar, “that Republicans solidly backed Kennedy during the missile crisis in Cuba and during the period of extreme tension when East Germans built the Berlin Wall.”5

-For eight years the show gave Republican leaders a national forum as they tried to find what one contemporary described as that “elusive but important distinction between opposition and obstruction.”
-Sometimes criticized, frequently ridiculed, but always informative, Dirksen’s weekly press conference with his House counterpart reminded the public of the importance of the loyal opposition and the relevance of a minority voice.
-In fact, Dirksen’s influence usually matched and sometimes surpassed that of his majority-party colleagues, because—as Jerry Ford readily admitted—Dirksen was always the star of the show.
+For eight years, the show gave Republican leaders a national forum as they tried to find what one contemporary described as that “elusive but important distinction between opposition and obstruction.”
+Sometimes criticized, frequently ridiculed, but always informative, Dirksen’s weekly press conferences with his House counterpart reminded the public of the importance of the loyal opposition and the relevance of a minority voice.
+In fact, Dirksen’s influence often matched and sometimes surpassed that of majority-party senators, because—as so many of his colleagues understood—Dirksen was always the star of the show.7